High Dimensional Latent Panel Quantile Regression with an Application to Asset Pricing: Empirical Performance of the ``Characteristics + Latent Factor'' Model in Asset Pricing

 Suppose we have $n$ stock returns ($R_{1}$,...,$R_{n}$), and $p$ observed firm characteristics ($X_{1}$,...,$X_{p}$) over $T$ periods.
 The return quantile at level $\tau$ of portfolio $i$ in time $t$ is assumed to be the following:

-where $X_{i,t-1,k}$ is the $k$-th characteristic (for example, the book-to-market ratio) of asset $i$ in time $t-1$.
+where $X_{i,t-1,k}$, e.g. $k=1$ or $k=p$, is the $k$-th characteristic (e.g. the book-to-market ratio) of asset $i$ in time $t-1$.
 The coefficient $\theta_k$ captures the extent to which assets with higher/lower characteristic $X_{i,t,k}$ delivers higher average return.
 The term $g_{t}$ contains the $r_{\tau}$ latent factors in period $t$ which captures systematic risks in the market, and $\lambda_{i}$ contains portfolio $i$'s loading on these factors (i.e. exposure to risk).

 There is a discussion in academic research on ``factor versus characteristics'' in late 1990s and early 2000s.
 The factor/risk based view argues that an asset has higher expected returns because of its exposure to risk factors (e.g. Fama-French 3 factors) which represent some unobserved systematic risk.
 An asset's exposure to risk factors are measured by factor loadings.
 The characteristics view claims that stocks have higher expected returns simply because they have certain characteristics (e.g. higher book-to-market ratios, smaller market capitalization), which might be independent of systematic risk (\cite{daniel1997evidence,daniel1998characteristics}).
 The formulation of our model accommodates both the factor view and the characteristics view.
-The sparse part is similar to \cite{daniel1997evidence,daniel1998characteristics}, in which stock returns are explained by firm characteristics.
+The sparse part is similar to \cite{daniel1997evidence,daniel1998characteristics}, in which stock return are explained by firm characteristics.
 The dense part assumes a low-dimensional latent factor structure where the common variations in stock returns are driven by several ``risk factors''.